Geometrical aspects of entropy production in stochastic thermodynamics based on Wasserstein distance: Entropy production and -Wasserstein distance

-\section{relation between Wasserstein distance and entropy production rate}
+\subsection{Relation between Wasserstein distance and entropy production rate}

-In this section, we discuss a relation between the $L^2$-Wasserstein distance and the entropy production rate.
-We set that dynamics of the probability distribution $p_t(\bmx)$ are described by the Fokker-Planck equation (\ref{fokker-planck}).
+In this section, we discuss a relation between the $L^2$-Wasserstein distance and the entropy production rate, which is a main result in this paper.
+We set that dynamics of the probability distribution $p_t({\bf x})$ are described by the Fokker-Planck equation (\ref{fokker-planck}).
 We define the path length on the probability simplex measured by the $L^2$-Wasserstein distance from time $t=0$ to time $t=\tau$ as